Lion Pose Pep Talk Barrier Repair Cream with Peptides + Ceramides shown in a minimal setting, highlighting a nourishing, eczema-friendly formula.

 How eczema can look different on darker skin tones | Lion Pose

-On darker skin tones, eczema often looks violet, gray, or ashen rather than red, and the best first-line care is gentle, fragrance-free barrier repair—creams rich in ceramides, cholesterol, fatty acids, colloidal oatmeal, glycerin, and petrolatum to reduce itch, support healing, and lower the risk of post-inflammatory hyperpigmentation (PIH).
+On darker skin tones, eczema often looks violet, gray, or ashen rather than red, and the best first-line care is gentle, fragrance-free barrier repair—creams rich in ceramidesfatty acids, and antioxidants like glutathione to reduce itch, support healing, and lower the risk of post-inflammatory hyperpigmentation (PIH).
 For the face, Lion Pose’s Pep Talk™ Bio-Placenta Barrier Repair Cream is a melanin-friendly option that soothes during and between flares; pair with daily SPF and see a dermatologist for persistent or severe symptoms.

 Best over-the-counter creams for eczema & dry skin (melanin-friendly picks)